cwtsteven/GoI-TF-Visualiser/README.md

 - A graph, with the token indicated by the red edge.
   - Its Graphviz source is shown in the gray text box on the left.
 - The token data below the graph, whose top lines are always the latest:
-  - The left data is rewrite flag.
+  - On the left is the rewrite flag.
 The graph is rewritten whenever the flag is raised, i.e. set to <λ> or <!>.
-  - The middle data is computation stack, used to determine the order of evaluating a function and its argument.
+  - In the middle is the computation stack, which is used for computing primitive data.
-  - The right data is box stack, used to manage duplication of sub-graphs wrapped in a dashed box.
+  - On the right is the box stack, used to manage duplication of sub-graphs wrapped in a dashed box.

 ## For more information
 ### Developers